slds-lmu/paper_2021_categorical_feature_encodings/README.md

 **analysis/**:

 - **high_cardinality_benchmark/**:
-  - *main.R* builds a batchtools registry containing all computational jobs; sources most other scripts.
+  - *main.R* builds the batchtools *registry/* containing all computational jobs; sources most other .R scripts
   - after jobs have been run on some compute cluster, *collect_results.R* extracts the results from the registry; saves the preprocessed results in *results.rds*

 - **upload_datasets/**:
   - scripts were used to upload some benchmark datasets to OpenML

 - *install.R*:
-  - Install all relevant packages for running the experiments
+  - was used to install packages on the compute cluster before running the benchmark

 **publication/**:

-- *manuscript.Rmd* is a reproducible script to build the *manuscript.pdf* submitted for publication to CSDA
+- *manuscript.Rmd* is a reproducible script to build the *manuscript.pdf*; loads some .rds files from the analysis folder
-- *supplementary_material.Rmd* (*supplementary_material.pdf*) contains additional information not included in the manuscript
+- *supplementary_material.Rmd* builds *supplementary_material.pdf* which contains additional information not included in the manuscript
-- *references.bib* contains all references used in the manuscript (and some more)
+- *references.bib* contains all references used in the manuscript

 For questions and remarks feel free to contact the manuscript authors.